GXInnovationLab/paipai/README.md

 # Paipai
-Chrome extension, a webpage systematically screenshot taking tool.
+Implemented as a chrome extension.
+Developed for the convenience of web page systematically screenshot taking.
 Support foldering, images compressing and PDF generating.<br /><br />
 Using IndexedDB to store the file infos and fileSystem to store the files.<br />
 The popup page was developed in Simple Vue.js, together with vuex and vue-material.<br />